J&J, after surprisingly strong 2Q, ups outlook for the year

-Johnson & Johnson had a surprisingly strong second quarter and bumped up its 2020 forecast even after COVID-19 contributed to a 40% chop to revenue from medical device sales.
+Johnson & Johnson had a surprisingly strong second quarter and bumped up its 2020 forecast even after COVID-19 contributed to a 40% drop in U.S. medical device sales.

-Growing U.S. pharmaceutical sales helped the world’s biggest health products maker counter damage from the pandemic, which forced patients to delay surgeries.
+Growing pharmaceutical sales, also in the U.S., helped the world’s biggest health products maker counter damage from the pandemic, which forced patients to delay surgeries.

 J&J on Thursday said it expects 2020 earnings of $7.75 to $7.95 per share, and sales of between $81 billion and $82.5 billion.
 That comes a few months after the company surprised investors by cutting its profit forecast for the year by about 15% and slashing its sales forecast because of the pandemic.